kwkuehn/silvrback-upload/README.md

   2. Locate the Silvrback Github repo here https://github.com/kwkuehn/silvrback-upload
   ![Settings Window](https://raw.github.com/kwkuehn/silvrback-upload/master/image/fork.png)

   3. Go to your Github account and find this repo.
-As you can see from the image above, you create a new article by click the “New File” button.
+As you can see from the image above, you can create new article by clicking the “New File” button.
 Use your article title as the file name.
   ![Settings Window](https://raw.github.com/kwkuehn/silvrback-upload/master/image/article.png)

   4. After you finish writing your article, commit your article file.
 Create a pull request when you want to upload your Github article to your Silvrback account.
 You are done in Github.